hepix-virtualisation/vmcaster/README.md

         --imagelist-del-image \
         --select-image 3a1df02c-121a-461d-b720-521903ef99f0

-To add an endorser to a image list:
+To add an endorser to an image list:

     $ vmcaster \
         --select-imagelist e55c1afe-0a62-4d31-a8d7-fb8c825f92a2 \